ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ipccwg1ar5ch9.rst

    Southern Australia/New Zealand (SAUs).
    The positions of these regions are defined following (Seneviratne et al., 2012) and differ from the ones in Fig. 9.38.
-   Similar to Fig. 9.39 b,d,f from Flato et al. (2013), time period and exact choice of models different.
+   Similar to Fig. 9.39 b,d,f from Flato et al. (2013), CMIP6 instead of CMIP3 and
+   set of CMIP5 models used different.

 .. figure:: /recipes/figures/ipccwg1ar5ch9/fig-9-39_regions.png
    :align: center